skip to content

 00:56:30 - Anthony Campolo

-Had two T's in netlify.
+You had two T's in Netlify.

 00:56:32 - Nick Taylor